 PASSED BY THE REGULATORS/COURTS/TRIBUNALS

 IMPACTING THE GOING CONCERN STATUS AND THE COMPANYS OPERATIONS IN FUTURE

 There are no significant and/or material orders passed by the Regulators or Courts or Tribunals impacting the going concern status of the Company.

-Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of the Companies Act, 2013, read with Rule 12 of the Companies (Management and Administration) Rules, 2014, the extract of the Annual Return as at March 31, 2016 forms part of this report as
+Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of the Companies Act, 2013, read with Rule 12 of the Companies (Management and Administration) Rules, 2014, the extract of the Annual Return in Form MGT-9 as at March 31, 2017 forms part of this report as Annexure -3.

 No material changes and commitments affecting the financial position of the company have occurred between the end of the financial year to which the financial statements relate and the date of this directors report.

-Business responsibility reporting as required by Regulation 34(2)(f) of the SEBI (Listing Obligations and Disclosure Requirements), 2015 with stock exchange is not applicable to your company for the financial year ending 31 March 2016.
+Business responsibility reporting as required by Regulation 34(2)(f) of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 with stock exchange is not applicable to your Company for the financial year ending 31st March 2017.

 The Company has taken adequate insurance cover for all its movable & immovable assets for various types of risks.